 What services does the Physician Health Program provide?

 We provide advice, support, counselling, advocacy, referrals, community service navigation support and education services.
 You may read more about our services here.

 Who does the Physician Health Program serve?

 We are here to help to all BC physicians, including retired physicians, resident doctors, and medical students.
-We also provide some services to their partners and dependent children.
+We also provide some services to their partners (including common law) and dependent children (up to the age of 21, or up to the age of 25 if living at home or in full time education).
 You do not need to be a member of Doctors of BC to access our services.
 If you have questions about your eligibility, please contact us at 604-398-4300 or send us an email.

 Are your services only available to practicing physicians?